richardkilea/richardkilea/README.md

 - 👋 Hi, I’m @richardkilea
-- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Machine learning and Data science
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me @Richardkilea@gmail.com

 <!---